awsdocs/aws-private-ca-user-guide/doc_source/PCACertInstall.md

 1. Import the CA certificate and chain into ACM Private CA to activate your subordinate CA\.

-For detailed procedures, see [Signing Private CA Certificates with an External CA](PcaExternalRoot.md)\.
+For detailed procedures, see [Signing private CA certificates with an external CA](PcaExternalRoot.md)\.